osg-htc/docs/docs/worker-node/install-singularity.md

             :::console
             root@host # yum install singularity

+!!! tip
+    In most cases, only `singularity-runtime` is needed on the worker node;
+    installing only this smaller package reduces risk of potential security exploits.

 ## Configuring singularity

 There are no required changes to the default configuration.
 If you want to see what options are available, see `/etc/singularity/singularity.conf`.

-If you want to limit your vulnerabity as much as possible, note that there is a concern (based on a [discussion](https://lwn.net/Articles/652468/) on why the Linux kernel does not allow unprivileged users to mount arbitrary filesystem image files) with privileged singularity's default ability to mount image files.
-To disable this ability, set the following option in `/etc/singularity/singularity.conf`:
+### Limiting Image Types

+Images based on loopback devices carry an inherently higher exposure to unknown kernel exploits compared to directory-based images distributed via CVMFS.
+See [this article](https://lwn.net/Articles/652468/) for further discussion.

+The loopback-based images are the default image type produced by Singularity users and are common at sites with direct user logins.
+However (as of December 2017) we are only aware of directory-based images being used by OSG VOs.
+Hence, it is a reasonable measure to disable the loopback-based images by setting the following option in `/etc/singularity/singularity.conf`:

         max loop devices = 0

-This is not required because there are currently no public exploits, and when exploits are discovered the kernel gets patched.
-However, normally image files are not used on the OSG because operating system images are distributed as directory trees in CVMFS, so for most worker nodes this feature is not needed and it is OK to disable it.
-Confirm it with the VOs you support if you are not sure.

-!!! tip
+While reasonable for some sites, this is not required as there are currently no public kernel exploits for this issue; any exploits are patched by RedHat when they are discovered.

+!!! warning "Warning: No Free Lunches"
+    If you modify `/etc/singularity/singularity.conf`, carefully test any upgrade procedures.
+    RPM will not automatically merge your changes with new upstream configuration keys, which may cause a broken install or inadvertently change the site configuration.
+Singularity renames configuration keys more frequently than typical OSG software.

-    As always when modifying configuration files under `/etc`, and particularly for singularity because its configuration file changes frequently, whenever you upgrade an rpm watch for `.rpmnew` files and merge in any changes to the defaults.
+    Look for `.rpmnew` files after upgrades and merge in any changes to the defaults.

 ## Validating singularity